 If you notice a situation, you can alert others nearby or friends that something is happening.
 With more people aware of the situation, there are more people who are able to assist.
 If possible, find others who may know the people involved, who may have some kind of authority or who may bring a different skillset or vantage point to the situation.

+A successful “covert” intervention might not look like an intervention at all to someone else watching the situation.
 Make your presence known and approach the person who’s being harassed.
 Make eye contact and greet them as if they were a friend you hadn’t seen in a while.
 Start talking to them with a simple conversation starter, like asking how their summer was or what they’ve been up to lately.
 Create distance or a barrier between the harasser and the person being harassed and start to walk away with the person being harassed.

 Depending on the dynamics and whether it’s safe, another option might be to record the situation or enlist someone to record it while you take other action.